hashbangcode/vlad/CONTIRBUTING.md

 Issues
 ------

-If you find a bug or want to improve Vlad in some way then open up an [issue](https://github.com/hashbangcode/vlad/issues).
+If you find a bug or want to improve Vlad in some way then open up an [issue][issues].

 Pull Requests
 -------------